kilpkonn/msc-thesis/main.typ

 ```
 However in Refinery they have decided to go with interleaving as it works well with tactics that produce infinite amounts of new holes due to not making any new process.
 Note that this works especially well because of the lazy evaluation in Haskell.
-In case of eager evealuation the execution would still halt on producing all the subgoals so interliving would have now effect.
+In case of eager evaluation the execution would still halt on producing all the subgoals, so interlining would have now effect.

 === Term search in Idris2